rguiscard/cosmopolitan/README.mruby.md

 ### example of mruby under cosmopolitan

 Make the example of mruby under cosmopolitan by running `o//examples/mruby/hello`.
 It creates an executable `o/examples/mruby/hello`.
 Run it to be sure mruby is correctly installed.
 You can also copy this `hello` to Windows.
 Rename it as `hello.com`and run.
 It should work.
+If there is any error, check file size of libmruby.a under `o/third_part/mruby` and see whether it is overrided with a dummy one.
+If so, copy the real one from mruby directory again.

 ### redbean-mruby (TODO)